On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Conclusions

 \subsubsection{When $0 < C \leq \frac{m}{2}$ and $m$ is even}

 In this case, interestingly, transmitters share only random bits through the cooperative links.
 Each transmitter generates $C$ random bits independent of data bits with $\operatorname{Bern} \left({\frac{1}{2}}\right)$.
 The achievable scheme involves transmitting the data bits xored with the random bits.
 The same random bits are transmitted by the other transmitter, so as to cancel them out at the desired receiver.
 In contrast to the achievable schemes in Secs. \ref{sec:SLDIC-ach-weak-mod} and \ref{sec:SLDIC-ach-highint}, the random bits transmission causes jamming to the unintended receiver only.
 Through careful observation it is found that sharing random bits through the cooperative links can achieve higher secrecy rate compared to sharing data bits only.
-The achievable scheme is illustrated for random bits sharing and data bits sharing for $C=1$ in Figs. \ref{fig:sldic-veryhigh1} and \ref{fig:sldic-veryhigh2}, respectively.

-In this case, the signal of transmitter~$1$ is encoded as follows:
+In this case, the signal of transmitter $1$ is encoded as follows: